ShonChassel/TODO/README.md

 ToDo is a  List app.

-✅ Users can search house using the search bar.
+✅ Users can add ToDo using the search bar.
-✅ Users can explore different house by filter them by filterModal.
 ✅ Users can access information related to a specific house.
 ✅ Authenticated users can add or delete house from their personal dashbord.
 ✅ The app is fully responsive and it adapts to any screen size.